lucasbarcellos-dh/partner-assistant-demo/README.md

 # Partner Assistant Demo
 This is an AI assistant demo for the Partner Portal using OpenAI's [Responses API](https://platform.openai.com/docs/api-reference/responses).
-The project's goal is to help us quickly explore and iterate on AI assistance ideas and design a smart assistant experience in a live environment with realistic data.
+Its purpose is to help us quickly explore, iterate, and design an AI assistance experience with realistic vendor data in a live environment.

 ## Try it out
 https://partner-assistant-demo.onrender.com